WBOW (1230 AM)

 WBOW was a radio station on 1230 AM in Terre Haute, Indiana, which broadcast between 1927 and 2001.

 In the early 1990s, the WBOW intellectual unit moved to a new 640 AM facility.
-1230 then became WBFX, WZZQ and WBUZ, closing down when its licensee, Contemporary Media, Inc., had all of its licenses cancelled in response to a Federal Communications Commission investigation.
+The 1230 AM facility then became WBFX, WZZQ and WBUZ, closing down when its licensee, Contemporary Media, Inc., had all of its licenses cancelled in response to a Federal Communications Commission investigation.

 History

 WBOW

 WBOW was the first successful radio station in Terre Haute, though it was not the first outright.
 That distinction belonged to WEAC, a short-lived station owned by Camille C. Baines that broadcast between May 30 and August 1922.

-While the station began operations slightly earlier in the year, after a tune-up and frequency change, it formally signed on June 15, 1927 as WRPI, a service of then-Rose Polytechnic Institute, on 1440 kHz.
+While the station began operations slightly earlier in the year, after a tune-up and frequency change, it formally signed on June 15, 1927, as WRPI, a service of then-Rose Polytechnic Institute, on 1440 kHz.
 Local listeners and radio manufacturer Carl Stahl contributed the funds to build the station.
 The next year, after Rose almost shuttered WRPI, the station split from the institute and became commercial WBOW, owned by and named for the Banks of the Wabash Broadcasting Association.
 Banks of the Wabash also acquired a portable station, KGFO, to join WBOW for the purpose of making remote broadcasts; General Order 40 relocated the station to 1310 kHz later in 1928, and WBOW upgraded from 100 watts to 250 watts in 1936.
 After two attempts to make frequency changes were denied, WBOW moved to 1200 kHz in 1939 and to 1230 in 1941 with NARBA.
-In the early days of its existence, entertainer Burl Ives was a staff announcer at WBOW.
+In the early days of its existence, entertainer Burl Ives was a staff announcer at WBOW, with game show announcer Jay Stewart also an alumnus of the station.

 For years, WBOW was a full-service news and top-40 voice, and often the leading station, in the Terre Haute area.
 It was long affiliated with NBC radio.
 The station was sold to Radio WBOW, Inc., in 1957, and the new owners further boosted power to 1,000 watts in 1961.
 The 1960s also saw WBOW gain an FM counterpart, WBOW-FM 107.5, which would remain co-owned with WBOW for the rest of its history as WBOW-FM, WHOE, WBOQ, and WZZQ.
 Prior to starting his long tenure as lead play-by-play announcer for the Cleveland Cavaliers Radio Network in 1970, Joe Tait was WBOW's morning host, and later, doubled as station manager.

 In its waning years, WBOW flipped to adult standards, and the station became affiliated with the ABC Information network, as well as NBC Talknet.